-Families with a high school-aged student who live in Haddonfield are eligible and welcome to participate!
+Families with a high school-aged student who live in Haddonfield are eligible and welcome to participate.
+Students in between the summer of 8th and 9th grade are also eligible.

 For more details, please read our Hosting Guidelines.